hugobast/cheapredwine/README.md

     # ... do something with image ...
     image.close

 **Caveat:** `image` is an IO object that can then be use to write to disk.
-You are responsible to close that object.
+You are expected to close that object.

 ##### Options